psevdaisthisi/docker-containers/README.md

   * The default prefix is `gh`.

 ## Attention
-If you're using using any of these containers in any other scenario than your own host, grep the credentials inside the respective folders change them.
+If you're using any of these containers in any other scenario than your own host, grep the credentials inside the respective folders change them.
 This repository is public so bad actors can easily pick these up to automatically try them later.